 Have you received a pamphlet and have some questions?
 Welcome!
 See our Frequently Asked Questions page for answers.

-Subscriptions are now available here for 2020.
+Subscriptions are now available here for 2021.
 If you’ve received a pamphlet in the past, and would like to continue to do so, please consider subscribing.
 I’ve published about history, ecology, science, food, economics, and more.
 I love writing about obscure islands in NYC and obscure ideas anywhere in the world.
 We have received support from the Brooklyn Arts Council, the Puffin Foundation, and the Lower Manhattan Cultural Council, and of course, from all the wonderful people who have subscribed in the past and will hopefully do so in the future.
-I did a few live events in 2017 for the series on Jamaica Bay, and plan on continuing that in the new year, and there’s some exhibitions planned for 2018.
+I started doing a few live events in 2017 for the series on Jamaica Bay, and have been developing that part of the series since then.
+There are a series of virtual walks from 2020 here and more to come in 2021.
 So sign up and you’ll hear all about all of the above.